-- (P) "Lease" means a Contract under which the Judiciary uses real or personal property to which the Judiciary does not possess title.
-Lease does not include Lease-purchase or similar financing transactions. - (Q) "Memorandum of Agreement" or "MOA" has the same meaning as "Memorandum of Understanding." - (R) "Memorandum of Understanding" or "MOU" means a written agreement between two or more governmental bodies that defines the deliverables, payments, and roles and responsibilities of the parties in the conduct of efforts of mutual interest. - (S) "Minority Business Enterprise (MBE)" means any legal entity, other than a joint venture, organized to engage in commercial transactions, that is at least 51 percent owned and controlled by one or more individuals who are in a minority group (African American, Native American, Asian, Hispanic, women, or the physically or mentally disabled) that is socially and economically disadvantaged, and managed and operated by one or more of the socially and economically disadvantaged individuals who own it, and is so certified by the Maryland Department of Transportation. - (T) "Offeror" means an entity that submits a Proposal in response to a Solicitation. - (U) "Option" means the unilateral right of the Judiciary under a Contract to extend the Contract for an additional period of time, or to purchase limited additional goods or labor, or to purchase materials or facilities that have been Leased. - (V) "Person" means any individual, or a corporation, partnership, sole proprietorship, joint stock company, joint venture, unincorporated association, union, committee, club, or other organization or legal entity. - (W) "Procurement" includes all functions that pertain to the process of buying, leasing, purchasing, or otherwise obtaining any Equipment, materials, supplies, and services, including description of requirements, selection, and Solicitation of sources, preparation and Award of Contracts, as well as written Determinations and findings pertaining to the Procurement process. - (X) "Procurement Officer" means a Person authorized by the Judiciary to conduct and oversee Procurement activities. - (Y) "Proposal" means the response by an Offeror to a Request for Proposals issued by the Judiciary to obtain goods or services.
+(R) "Memorandum of Understanding" or "MOU" means a written agreement between two or more governmental bodies that defines the deliverables, payments, and roles and responsibilities of the parties in the conduct of efforts of mutual interest.

+- (S) "Minority Business Enterprise (MBE)" means any legal entity, other than a joint venture, organized to engage in commercial transactions, that is at least 51 percent owned and controlled by one or more individuals who are in a minority group (African American, Native American, Asian, Hispanic, women, or the physically or mentally disabled) that is socially and economically disadvantaged and operated by one or more of the socially and economically disadvantaged individuals who own it, and is so certified by the Maryland Department of Transportation. - (T) "Non-Disclosure Agreement" or "NDA" means a formal, written agreement containing a person's promise not to disclose any information shared by or discovered from the Judiciary, including all information about trade secrets, procedures, or other internal or proprietary matters. - (U) "Offeror" means an entity that submits a Proposal in response to a Solicitation. - (V) "Option" means the unilateral right of the Judiciary under a Contract to extend the Contract for an additional period of time, or to purchase limited additional goods or labor, or to purchase materials or facilities that have been Leased. - (W) "Person" means any individual, or a corporation, partnership, sole proprietorship, joint stock company, joint venture, unincorporated association, union, committee, club, or other organization or legal entity. - (X) "Procurement" includes all functions that pertain to the process of buying, leasing, purchasing, or otherwise obtaining any Equipment, materials, supplies, and services, including description of requirements, selection, and Solicitation of sources, preparation and Award of Contracts, as well as written Determinations and findings pertaining to the Procurement process. - (Y) "Procurement Officer" means a Person authorized by the Judiciary to conduct and oversee Procurement activities. - (Z) "Proposal" means the response by an Offeror to a Request for Proposals issued by the Judiciary to obtain goods or services.
 The response may include, but is not limited to, an Offeror's price and terms for the proposed Contract, a description of technical expertise, work experience, and other information as requested in the Solicitation.